Showing posts with label Other. Show all posts

 I Am The Law!

 Have you ever booted up something that instantly felt cheap and tacky yet you spent hours playing and never once considered hitting the reset button?
 Think Club Drive for the Atari Jaguar...
-Well, here is a game by Gremlin Graphics that tries to blend together two genres: car racing and a quiet walk through rough neighbourhoods.
+Well, here is a game by Gremlin Graphics that tries to blend two genres: car racing and a quiet walk through rough neighbourhoods.

 If you hadn't already guessed, we're one of the heroes in blue but, no ordinary policeman.
-No, we're a Techno Cop who is under orders to take down various members of the DOA - Death On Arrival.
-This is a huge gang of thugs who enjoy driving fast cars, live in abandoned buildings and look like extras from a Death Wish movie!
+No, we're a Techno Cop under orders to take down various members of the DOA - Death On Arrival.
+This is a huge gang of thugs who enjoy fast cars, live in abandoned buildings and look like extras from a Death Wish movie!

 It's hardly Crazy Cars 3 or Vroom, but this is a fun section of an insane game!